Koodo Mobile: Data services

-Various data services are available at Koodo.
-These include fixed monthly data allowances, smartphone plans with Internet access included, and exclusively to Koodo, Shock-Free Data, in which Koodo will notify you after using 50%, 90% and 100% of your data and pausing your data usage at 100% with a prompt asking if you would like to purchase more.

-With Shock-Free Data, you can purchase 300MB for $12 or 1GB for $22.
-As well, you can use your plans' pay-per-use rate which currently sits at 100MB for $7 but older plans may have different rates.
+With Shock-Free Data, you can purchase 300 MB for $12 or 1 GB for $22.
+As well, you can use your plans' pay-per-use rate which currently sits at 100 MB for $7 but older plans may have different rates.

-Koodo's Canada-Wide Data monthly plan is a smartphone plan that includes 1 GB of usage for any phone.
-This plan succeeds the discontinued "Stay Social Combo" monthly plan, which included BlackBerry Social features for a BlackBerry or a 100 MB allowance for all other phones.
-Some older customers may have a grandfathered version of this plan, but they will lose it if they switch to a newer plan.

 Koodo started offering eSIM on its plans on January 9, 2020.
 Customers with the eSIM enabled devices and smartphones can purchase the eSIM voucher online and connect to the network.

 Koodo announced they will be launching the VoLTE and WiFi calling to their customer, enabling more features of their products to their customer.

-Telus announced on February 16, 2022, that new Koodo Mobile subscribers and those who change plans to a new 4G plan will now have a speed cap of 100 Mbps, while consumers on the company's older 4G LTE plans do not have a speed limit.
-The announcement happened the same day Telus announced similar data speed caps on their plans.
+TELUS announced on February 16, 2022 that new Koodo Mobile subscribers and those who change plans to a new 4G plan will now have a speed cap of 100 Mbps, while consumers on the company's older 4G LTE plans do not have a speed limit.
+The announcement happened the same day TELUS announced similar data speed caps on their plans.